Courses and Requirements

 Intensive study of the artistic production of Spain, as reflected in the most significant expressions of architecture, painting and sculpture, along with the cultural and historical context in which these works were created.
 To be included, among others: Moorish, Romanesque, Gothic, Renaissance, Baroque, Neoclassic and Modernist styles (in architecture); El Greco, Velázquez, Zurbarán, Ribera, Murillo, Goya, Sorolla, Picasso and Dalí (in painting); and Vasco de la Zarza, Bigarny, Diego de Siloé, Juni, Montanás, Cano, Mena, Berruguete (in sculpture).
 Prerequisite, 200, 201 or consent of instructor.
-Taught in English (Same as Art History 257.)
+Taught in Spanish (Fall 2017) (Same as Art History 257.)
+Maximum enrollment, 20.
 Medina, J.

 Special Topics in Spanish Literature and Culture.